rust-bakery/nom/README.md

 let mut p = MemProducer::new(b"abcdefgh", 4);
 ```

-The second argument for both of them is the chunk size for the produce function (which will not return the whole data at once.
+The second argument for both of them is the chunk size for the produce function (which will not return the whole data at once).

 The `pusher!` macro is provided to wrap an existing parser, and make it into a function that will handle a producer's chunk as soon as they are available.